Hugging Face

 Spaces

-Hugging Face also provides a platform named Spaces for developers to build, host, and share their models with the machine learning community.
+Spaces is the company’s platform for hosting interactive ML applications built with Gradio, Streamlit, or static HTML.
 Developers can use Spaces to help build their portfolios by sharing their NLP, computer vision, and audio models.
-Spaces support interactive demos (limited to 16GB RAM and 8 CPU cores) for hosted models and versioning control with a git-based workflow.
+Spaces support interactive demos (limited to 16GB RAM and eight CPU cores) for hosted models and versioning control with a Git-based workflow.

-As of September 2022, Spaces hosts over 6,500 models and does not place limits on the number of models developers can host.
+As of January 2026, Spaces hosts over 500K applications.
 Users can host an unlimited number of Streamlit, Gradio, and Static apps using Spaces.
-Notable developer Spaces on the platform include DALLE-E mini by dalle-mini, Stable Diffusion by stabilityai, AnimeGANv2 and ArcaneGan by Akhaliq, and Latent Diffusion by multimodalart.
+Notable developer Spaces on the platform include DALLE-E mini by dalle-mini, Stable Diffusion by stability, AnimeGANv2 and ArcaneGan by Akhaliq, and Latent Diffusion by multimodalart.

 Inference API

 The Interface API enables organizations to integrate thousands of ML models through a fully hosted API.
 It also offers the infrastructure to support building large models requiring over 10GB of space.
-Hugging Face built the Interface API for enterprise customers and can support up to 1000 API requests per second.
+Hugging Face built the Interface API for enterprise customers, but has a free tier for hobby users as well.

 Market